 Dave got my number from my friend’s boyfriend that same night, and we started chatting the next day.

 I hadn’t been in a serious relationship for some time, was quite lonely, and boy did I fall hard and fast.

 I was so addicted to these feelings of being loved and needed by someone that I overlooked all of the things which should have been blaring at me like big red warning signs, right from the start.

 Like the fact that he wanted to jump straight into bed with me.
 Like the fact that we had few common interests.
 Like the fact that he struggled to clean up after himself.

 But, stuck in my happy haze, I paid attention only to the good things: all of the things he did to make me laugh, the flowers on my birthday, the picnics at the park, the comfort of having someone to hold me close at night and wake up to in the morning.

 The first couple of times Dave met my friends, he smiled his way through the introductions easy enough, but then didn’t make any effort to strike up a conversation with anyone unless they directly asked him something.

 And try they did.
 My friends definitely gave him more than a chance, a couple even found some things to laugh with him about.
 But they also sure were noticing how he would barely bother to make any extra effort, cling to my side most of the time, and try to drag me away early as soon as he got bored.

-On many subsequent occasions when Dave just flatly refused to come to social events, I would awkwardly make excuses for him not being able to make it, even though I knew he was probably at home playing on his computer or his instruments (yes he did play computer games).
+A lot of times, when Dave just flatly refused to come to social events, I would ineptly make excuses for him not being able to make it, even though I knew he was probably at home playing on his computer or his instruments (yes he did play computer games).

 Dave was struggling to hold a steady job, and it was through my help and encouragement that he finally managed to study and pass some important tests which allowed him to find further employment.
 But instead of receiving appreciation, I would get told that I was ‘nagging’ or that he ‘couldn’t be bothered right now’.